 Nicaragua has the highest number of teenage pregnancies in Latin America.
 Manna Project partners with local secondary schools to teach health classes to boys and girls separately, where adolescents may speak openly about issues they face.
 Curriculum covers basic nutrition and physical health.
 Students participate in discussions on stereotypes, gender inequality and the physical, emotional and cultural aspects of sexual health.

 In a country with very limited employment opportunities, learning English is one of the very best ways for Nicaraguans to obtain steady, quality employment to support themselves and their families.
 Our Beginner English classes consist of Levels 1 and 2, where large numbers of students learn the essentials of the English language.
 This includes basic vocabulary and grammar, and practice in speaking, reading, writing, and comprehending English.
 For both children and adults, the path to English fluency begins here.

 Cedro Galán Health Clinic

 In a country with only one doctor for every 2,700 people, families living in poverty feel the impact of this shortage the most.
-The Cedro Galán Clinic is a partnership with the University of South Florida Health Colleges to provide crucial primary care and health education for the underserved community of Cedro Galán.
-The Clinic is staffed by local staff, Dr. Wendy and nurse Selma, and provided more than 1,600 appointments to community members in 2014 alone.
+The Cedro Galán Clinic opened in October of 2013 and operates in partnership with the University of South Florida Health Colleges.
+The Clinic provides crucial primary care and health education for the underserved community of Cedro Galán.
+The Clinic is staffed by a local doctor and nurse and its operations are guided by a Community Advisory Board comprised of Cedro Galán residents.